Top sewing mistakes for new sewists

 The easiest way to end up not liking to sew is by having a few lousy sewing projects, and then when you feel defeated, you’re no longer having fun.
 I don’t want that for you, so I put a list together of some basic sewing mistakes and how to combat them!

-I am going to go over some examples of issues that new sewists encounter.
-Hopefully, this list will help you in your sewing journey to not be afraid to jump in and sew.
+I will go over some examples of issues that new sewists encounter.
+Hopefully, this list will help you not be afraid to jump in and sew in your sewing journey.
 Make your mistakes and LEARN from them.

 When starting down your sewing journey, make sure you are choosing projects that are within your wheelhouse—the fewer the sewing pieces, the less chance you have at becoming confused and upset.
 Start simple just like in school; your not able to do algebra before basic math, so don’t set yourself up to be defeated.

 Start with straight line sewing projects with six pieces or less.
 Make at least three of the same project.
 You will be learning new techniques with each new project, so give yourself some practice space.
 Great starter projects are tote bags, pillows, pillowcases, business cardholders, tissue holders, coasters, simple bags.

 Once you are confident with the straight line, projects slowly add in soft curves, etc. If you think of sewing as a skill and not a “hobby,” you will see that learning is as simple as it was in elementary school.
 Build your techniques and add on as your master them.
 The creative side of sewing is choosing your fabrics, trims, and textures; anyone can learn the skills to sew!

 This common issue, the material isn’t cheap, so we try to skate by with the least amount of material needed.
 We will not know how much a project will take because we haven’t learned enough sewing to calculate how much is required correctly.
 Having the experience of a few projects will help you understand how to add up how much you will need.